elixir-europe/biohackathon-projects-2022/29/README.md

 ## Expected audience

-People with snakemake or planemo / Galaxy experience.
+* People with snakemake or planemo / Galaxy experience.
-People with interesting Nextflow, CWL, snakemake or other workflows, hopefully already available in a git repository.
+* People with interesting Nextflow, CWL, snakemake or other workflows, hopefully already available in a git repository.
-People with interesting use cases, such as 1+MG use case experts or representatives from FHD or RD communities, with existing or developing workflows which can be described in a workflow language, where the inputs are available through permanent identifiers, and those inputs can be fetched, either openly or through authentication.
+* People with interesting use cases, such as 1+MG use case experts or representatives from ELIXIR FHD or RD communities, with existing or developing workflows which can be described in a workflow language, where the inputs are available through permanent identifiers, and those inputs can be fetched, either openly or through authentication.
-Members or representatives of the compute and tools platforms, and federated human data community.
+* Members or representatives of the ELIXIR compute and tools platforms, and federated human data community.

-**Number of expected hacking days**: 4
+## **Number of expected hacking days**: 4